 At the Google I/O developer conference on Friday afternoon, the head of Google research unit ATAP (Advanced Technology and Projects), Daniel Kaufman, offered a brief update regarding the status of Project Abacus, the name for a system that opts for biometrics over two-factor authentication.

 “We have a phone and these phones have all these sensors in them, why couldn’t it just know who I was, so I don’t need a password?
 I should just be able to work” described Kaufman at the conference.

-Smartphone users face problem while log-in into multiple accounts and sometimes banking and financial apps asks for OTP that are sent to registered mobile number.
-The Password-Free Login is a move the burden of passwords and PINs from the user to the device.
+Smartphone users face problems while log-in into multiple accounts, and sometimes banking and financial apps ask for OTP that are sent to a registered mobile number.
+The Password-Free Login moves the burden of passwords and PINs from the user to the device.